carpentries/sandpaper/inst/workflows/README.md

 This update is run ~~monthly or~~ on demand.

 TODO:
-  - migrate script into github action
-  - check if files actually are changed
   - perform check if a pull request exists before creating pull request
-  - offer way to specify bot account

 ## Pull Request and Review Management